 Freedom Beach in Phuket is located just south of Patong.
 This 300-metre-long strip of white sand is a quieter, more secluded beach in Phuket.
 It’s set in a beautiful bay dotted with granite rocks and surrounded by lush green hills full of jungles.
 The soft white sands and clear blue waters of this beach can only be accessed by the sea via a ten-minute long-tail boat ride.
 Due to its inaccessibility, it is quiet and unspoiled compared to the other beaches of Phuket.
 You can enjoy the tranquillity of the beach, which will definitely leave you in relative peace to enjoy the clear, turquoise sea against a backdrop of thick, green bush.
 The beach has an area cordoned off for snorkelling, so you can revel in clear blue waters as long as you want.
 You can also enjoy sunbathing, beach soccer (2 mini-goals are available) and beach volleyball.

 3. Third Longest Beach In Phuket: Karon Beach

-One of the longest beaches in Phuket, Karon Beach is wedged between Patong (to the north) and Kata (to the south).
-This three kms long beach boasts typical soft, golden sand, crystal clear waters, and a good choice of dining and nightlife.
+One of the longest beaches in Phuket, Karon Beach is present between Patong (to the north) and Kata (to the south).
+This three km long beach boasts typical soft, golden sand, crystal clear waters, and a good choice of dining and nightlife.
 Around the south side of the beach, you will find a rocky area which is a well-known spot for snorkelling or diving.
-Those who want some high octane activity can try jet skiing, parasailing or swimming.
-The sand of this beach is also known to make a fun squishy sound when walking on it.
+Those who want some high-octane activity can try jet skiing, parasailing or swimming.
+The sand of this beach also makes a fun squishy sound when walking on it.